open-telemetry/semantic-conventions/docs/gen-ai/README.md

 **Status**: [Experimental][DocumentStatus]

 **Warning**:
-The semantic conventions for GenAI and LLM are currently in development.
+The semantic conventions for GenAI are currently in development.
 We encourage instrumentation libraries and telemetry consumers developers to use the conventions in limited non-critical workloads and share the feedback

-This document defines semantic conventions for the following kind of Generative AI systems:
+Semantic conventions for Generative AI operations are defined for the following signals:

+<<<<<<< HEAD
 * LLMs

 Semantic conventions for Generative AI operations are defined for the following signals: